DineshChandraP/Apexon/Projects.md

 - [Problems and Challenges](#Problems/Challenges...)
 - [Role](#Role...)
 ## UserStories...
+- As a Product Manager, I need the API to provide accurate and timely data to support our business decisions.
+- As an External Developer, I want comprehensive documentation and examples to facilitate smooth integration.
+- External Clients/Developers: Using the API for their applications and providing feedback.
 ## Stakeholders...
+- Product Managers: Ensuring the API aligns with business objectives and provides necessary data.
+- Data Analysts: Utilizing the API for data extraction and analysis.
 ## Problems/Challenges...
+- Data Source Reliability: Ensuring that underlying data sources are reliable and can be queried effectively.
+- Documentation Gaps: Maintaining up-to-date and thorough documentation to support developers using the API.
 ## Role...
 - Created RESTful APIs to enable external applications to query product data and download documents.
 - Integrated Sinequa and Documentum services to fetch the product info along with relevant Documents.